danwells96/ARISES/DocFiles/Final Design.md

 <b>Image of Insulin entry fields when open</b>
 </p>

+### Settings

+On the top left there is a settings button which, if pressed, redirects the user to the iOS settings menu.
+Currently all that can be customised here is whether or not temporary basal rate is present on the graph, but in the future there will be many more options in here (described in [Future Work](https://danwells96.github.io/ARISES/future-work.html)).

 ### Food
 * **Meal Entry** – The user can enter the name, time and amount of carbs, fat and protein of each meal they have in the day.
 The name entry is done via a normal keypad, the nutritional information entry is done via a number pad and the time entry is done via a drop-down picker view.
 When you click on the field and the keyboard appears, the entire food domain moves up the screen to stop the field from being obscured.